trilitech/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/index.md

 - every NFT.xxx() called function is taking the storage type of the NFT library, so we send a partial object from our storage definition to match the type definition
 - the return type contains also the storage type of the library, so we need to reconstruct the storage by copying the modified fields

+{% callout type="note" %}
-> Note : Ligo team is working on merging type definitions.
-You could be able to do `type union` or `merge 2 objects` like in Typescript
+The LIGO team is working on merging type definitions, so you then can do `type union` or `merge 2 objects` like in Typescript
+{% /callout %}

 Let's add the `Mint` function now.
 Add the new function, and update the main function